It gives us great pleasure to be working with local Management Agency The Supersonics to deliver this years huge and varied line-up of live music.

 Frighdays have been a fixture at Love Summer Festival since the very beginning.
 I met them at the first Love Summer, they were all camped in the Car Park and sneaking under the fence to get in.
 We had a chat, I let them in on account of them being a bit young and a bit poor 😉 The rest is history – As ever they opened our main stage and took the place by storm, it’s the first time we have needed crowd barrier down at the front.
-We will need a full on pit and reinforcement for 2018 going by recent gigs Frighdays.
+We are having full on pit and reinforcement for 2018!

 Sitting Pretty are Plymouth’s finest Original Indie/Rock Band.
 Founded in January 2014.